numb86/docs.getdbt.com/website/blog/2024-12-22-wish-i-had-a-control-plane-for-my-renovation.md

 - The **architects** are the engineers &mdash; designing how the pieces fit together.
 - The **architectural plans** are your dbt code &mdash; the models, tests, and configurations that define what your data should look like.
-- The **builders** are the compute layers (e.g., Snowflake, BigQuery, or Databricks) that execute those transformations.
+- The **builders** are the compute layers (for example, Snowflake, BigQuery, or Databricks) that execute those transformations.
 - The **inspectors** are the monitoring tools, which focus on retrospective insights like logs, job performance, and error rates.

 Here’s the challenge: monitoring tools, by their nature, look backward.
 They’re great at telling you what happened, but they don’t help you plan or declare what should happen.
 And when these roles &mdash; plans, execution, and monitoring &mdash; are siloed, teams are left trying to manually stitch them together, often wasting time troubleshooting issues or coordinating workflows.